Centene (NYSE:CNC) Given New $89.00 Price Target at Morgan Stanley

-Centene (NYSE:CNC) had its price objective increased by analysts at Morgan Stanley from $85.00 to $89.00 in a research report issued on Monday, BenzingaRatingsTable reports.
-The brokerage currently has an “overweight” rating on the stock.
-Morgan Stanley’s target price would suggest a potential upside of 38.63% from the stock’s previous close.
+Centene (NYSE:CNC) had its price objective lifted by Morgan Stanley from $85.00 to $89.00 in a research note issued to investors on Monday, BenzingaRatingsTable reports.
+They currently have an overweight rating on the stock.

-Centene (NYSE:CNC) last released its quarterly earnings data on Tuesday, February 4th.
-The company reported $0.73 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.73.
-The firm had revenue of $18.86 billion during the quarter, compared to analysts’ expectations of $18.45 billion.
-Centene had a return on equity of 15.18% and a net margin of 1.77%.
-The business’s revenue for the quarter was up 13.9% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.69 earnings per share.
-Research analysts anticipate that Centene will post 4.78 earnings per share for the current fiscal year.
+Centene (NYSE:CNC) last posted its quarterly earnings results on Tuesday, February 4th.
+The company reported $0.73 EPS for the quarter, hitting the consensus estimate of $0.73.
+The firm had revenue of $18.86 billion for the quarter, compared to the consensus estimate of $18.45 billion.
+Centene had a net margin of 1.77% and a return on equity of 15.18%.
+The business’s revenue was up 13.9% compared to the same quarter last year.
+During the same period last year, the firm posted $0.69 earnings per share.
+On average, research analysts predict that Centene will post 4.78 EPS for the current year.

-In other Centene news, Director Robert K. Ditmore sold 30,000 shares of Centene stock in a transaction that occurred on Thursday, February 6th.
-The stock was sold at an average price of $65.31, for a total transaction of $1,959,300.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Tommy G. Thompson sold 1,500 shares of Centene stock in a transaction that occurred on Monday, April 6th.
-The shares were sold at an average price of $58.00, for a total value of $87,000.00.
+In other news, EVP Kenneth A. Burdick sold 14,686 shares of the business’s stock in a transaction on Tuesday, April 7th.
+The shares were sold at an average price of $62.22, for a total transaction of $913,762.92.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CFO Jeffrey A. Schwaneke sold 7,500 shares of the business’s stock in a transaction on Thursday, April 9th.
+The shares were sold at an average price of $68.00, for a total transaction of $510,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold 53,686 shares of company stock worth $3,470,063 over the last 90 days.
-Corporate insiders own 1.90% of the company’s stock.
+Over the last three months, insiders have sold 53,686 shares of company stock worth $3,470,063.
+Insiders own 1.90% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-FMR LLC lifted its holdings in Centene by 38.8% during the 4th quarter.
-FMR LLC now owns 25,495,564 shares of the company’s stock worth $1,602,906,000 after buying an additional 7,128,896 shares in the last quarter.
-Capital World Investors increased its position in shares of Centene by 13.9% in the 4th quarter.
-Capital World Investors now owns 36,150,812 shares of the company’s stock valued at $2,272,802,000 after buying an additional 4,418,509 shares in the last quarter.
-Lyrical Asset Management LP bought a new stake in shares of Centene during the fourth quarter worth $265,482,000.
-Norges Bank acquired a new stake in Centene in the 4th quarter valued at approximately $258,880,000.
-Finally, Capital Research Global Investors boosted its holdings in Centene by 38.2% during the fourth quarter.
-Capital Research Global Investors now owns 12,171,718 shares of the company’s stock worth $765,236,000 after purchasing an additional 3,361,967 shares during the last quarter.
-74.92% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in the company.
+Gateway Investment Advisers LLC boosted its holdings in shares of Centene by 761.7% during the 1st quarter.
+Gateway Investment Advisers LLC now owns 50,834 shares of the company’s stock valued at $3,020,000 after buying an additional 44,935 shares in the last quarter.
+Louisiana State Employees Retirement System boosted its holdings in shares of Centene by 25.9% during the 1st quarter.
+Louisiana State Employees Retirement System now owns 24,812 shares of the company’s stock valued at $1,474,000 after buying an additional 5,112 shares in the last quarter.
+Valeo Financial Advisors LLC boosted its holdings in shares of Centene by 35.2% during the 1st quarter.
+Valeo Financial Advisors LLC now owns 864 shares of the company’s stock valued at $56,000 after buying an additional 225 shares in the last quarter.
+Contravisory Investment Management Inc. bought a new stake in shares of Centene during the 1st quarter valued at $286,000.
+Finally, Burke & Herbert Bank & Trust Co. boosted its holdings in shares of Centene by 11.1% during the 1st quarter.
+Burke & Herbert Bank & Trust Co. now owns 5,000 shares of the company’s stock valued at $297,000 after buying an additional 500 shares in the last quarter.
+Hedge funds and other institutional investors own 74.92% of the company’s stock.

 Centene Company Profile